 We leave Carlisle and join the Settle & Carlisle Railway, one of the most well known and best loved stretches of railway line in Britain.
 We soon begin climbing, and then at Appleby, we stop for our steam locomotive to take on water.
 The climbing continues through scenic Kirkby Stephen towards the highest railway summit in England at Ais Gill, 1169 feet above sea level.
-We pass over tall viaducts, including the famous one at Ribblehead, and through numerous tunnels.
+We pass over high viaducts, including the famous one at Ribblehead, and through tunnels.
 There are magnificent views across the Fells and to the peaks of Pen-y-ghent, Whernside and Ingleborough.
 We should have a fast run out of the hills, through Settle, until we stop again for our locomotive to take on water.

-Premier Dining includes a full English breakfast, light lunch and a four course dinner silver served at your seat.
+Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.

-First Class includes morning coffee with a Danish pastry and afternoon tea with a savoury dish followed by a selection of fancies and cakes.
+First Class includes morning coffee with a muffin, afternoon tea and coffee with a cake and a biscuit.

 Standard Class includes a reserved seat usually at a table for four.

-A buffet car is available and serves tea, coffee, snacks and light refreshments.
-Tables for two can be guaranteed in first class and premier dining for a supplement of £25 per person. (subject to availability)
+Tables for two can be guaranteed in Premier Dining and First Class for a supplement of £25 per person (subject to availability).

-Updated approximate timings shown
+Approximate timings shown